 Physics- two semesters, modern physics recommended

-Chemistry- two semesters; biochemistry or organic chemistry recommended
+Chemistry- one semester; biochemistry or organic chemistry recommended

-Engineering - one course in basic electrical engineering, and introductory courses in two of the following three areas: materials science or biomaterials, mechanics or fluid mechanics, transport or heat and/or mass transfer, signals and systems.
+Engineering - introductory courses in two of the following three areas: materials science or biomaterials, mechanics or fluid mechanics, transport or heat and/or mass transfer, signals and systems.
 Courses in instrumentation and systems physiology are highly recommended.

 Research or Design Experience - highly recommended.